Can moms be an expert on boys’ toys, or should dad take charge instead? I don’t know about you, but I want to be a cool mom.

 The fact that it can be easily transported is a plus in my books, and that the carrier is compatible with other car brands.

-Which toys stood out to you?
+Which toys and gifts for 4 year olds stood out to you?
 Does your son already have a favorite?
 Share with us in the comments below, we’d be delighted to hear from you.